Monday-Sunday: 9.00 - 20.00 | Also on public holidays

-Tantra yoga is a practice, originating from ancient India, that aims to achieve spiritual liberation by connecting with one's inner energy and the universe.
-It integrates physical postures (asanas), breathwork (pranayama), and meditation to cultivate a deeper connection between body, mind, and spirit.
-Tantra yoga is not solely a physical practice but a path to holistic wellness, fostering spiritual growth, stress relief, and self-awareness.
+• TANTRA YOGA – Tantra Yoga is s a practice originating in India that seeks spiritual liberation through connection with inner energy and the universe.
+It integrates physical YOGA postures (asanas), breathing exercises (pranayama), mantras (sacred sound syllables), japa (the repetitive recitation of a mantra), yantra (sacred geometric diagram), and meditation to foster a deeper connection between body, mind, and spirit.
+Tantra Yoga is not just a physical practice, but a path to holistic well-being that supports spiritual growth, stress reduction, and self-realization.

 What is Yoga & Meditaion